Pheromones are fascinating molecules. Although humans are not consciously aware of their presence, these chemical signals can influence behaviour.

 In addition, very strong negative associations are not changed by adding the pheromone, so if a dog, in example, has a very negative association with being inside of a car, adding the pheromone, will probably not change the association.
 However, when introducing a new object or environment, adding the pheromone may help.
 This will differ per dog and per situation.

-Though more research needs to be done, it is good to be aware of the importance of pheromones to dogs and their influence on behavior.
-Knowing about pheromones, could help you understand why a dog could suddenly change it’s behavior or posture on walks, even though you can’t see anything.
+Though more research needs to be done, it is good to be aware of the importance of pheromones to dogs and their influence on behaviour.
+Knowing about pheromones, could help you understand why a dog could suddenly change his/her behaviour or posture on walks, even though you can’t see anything.
 Dogs can sense and gather a lot more information from their environment than we humans can.
 It may also explain why dogs feel the need to sniff other dogs, checking their pheromones and messages.

-If your dog feels the need to mark or scratch the surface, please note that this may be of great importance for leaving messages, not only for other dogs, but for themselves to come back to as well!
+If your dog feels the need to mark or scratch the surface, please note that this may be of great importance for leaving messages, not only for other dogs, but for themselves to come back to.